ibmcloudpaascommunity/techxchange2023/README.md

 Take note of the region in which your session is running in the output of the Cloud Shell.
 Switch to the appropriate region if required.

+Enter each of the commands below into the IBM Cloud shell to execute.
+You can copy and paste either by selecting or by clicking the copy icon in each cell.

 ### IMPORTANT
 ```sh
 # ONLY Students 1-10 use region us-south